echemdb/rawtofigure/rtfbook/chapter_rdm/metadata.md

 Code(filename='../files/yaml_templates/experimental.yaml', language='yaml')
 ```

-**system**: Details on the system on which the experiment is performed, including anything that is in contact with or any eternal parameters that can have an impact on the measurement.
-Consider putting a banana in a beaker to study how its color changes when the external parameters, such as the atmosphere, temperature and light intensity/source.
+**system**: Details on the system on which the experiment is performed, including anything that is in contact with or any external parameters that can have an impact on the system/measurement.
+Consider putting a banana in a beaker to study how its color changes when the external parameters, such as contact with microorganisms during transport, as well as the atmosphere, temperature and light intensity/source while performing the experiment are varied.
 Also, include information that does not seem to be relevant at the time of the data acquisition.

 ```{note}